offsoc/onionplan/docs/proposals/usability/certificates.md

   clients to have _only_ this type of CA installed (but in that case it might not accept valid certificates issued by regular CAs, with advantages and disadvantages)
+* [Proposal for automated onion service certificate issuance based on fully qualified onion service key signed certificate request][], where this proposal is sent to the CA/B Forum.

 [Certificate Revocation Lists (CRLs)]: https://en.wikipedia.org/wiki/Certificate_revocation_list
 [OCSP]: https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol